knative/docs/docs/eventing/sources/sinkbinding/getting-started.md

 - `Service.serving.knative.dev`

-If you do not have an existing PodSpecable subject that you want to use, you can use the following sample to create a `CronJob` object as the subject.
+If you do not have an existing PodSpecable subject that you want to use, you can use the following sample to create a CronJob object as the subject.
-The following cron job makes a single cloud event that targets `K_SINK` and adds any extra overrides given by `CE_OVERRIDES`.
+The following CronJob makes a single cloud event that targets `K_SINK` and adds any extra overrides given by `CE_OVERRIDES`.

-1. Copy the sample YAML below into a `cronjob.yaml` file:
+1. Create the CronJob by running:

     ```yaml
+    kubectl apply -f - <<EOF
     apiVersion: batch/v1beta1
     kind: CronJob
     metadata: